Naqadeh: Etymology

-The town has a Shia Azerbaijani (Karapapakh) majority, with a Sunni Kurdish minority.
-The main Kurdish tribes are the Mamash and Zerza, while the Mangur and Mamachi tribe have had a historical presence in the town.
-Assyrians and Jews formerly populated the town as well.
-The Lazarist missionary movement led by Augustin-Pierre Cluzel was moreover active in the town in the 1840s.
-Before the 19th century, the town was mostly Kurdish, before the Karapapakhs were settled in the town.
-In the 1930s, Shahsevans from Hashtrud arrived to the town as well.

-In 1979, it was estimated that Azerbaijanis constituted 65% of the population, while the remaining portion was Kurdish.
-In 1985, researcher Richard Tapper stated that the Azerbaijanis were nearly Kurdified culturally and linguistically.

 History

 In 1303, during the reign of Ilkhanid ruler Ghazan, the area comprising Naqadeh County was distributed in fiefs.
-According to the orientalist Vladimir Minorsky (died 1966), citing the 16th-century Kurdish prince and writer Sharafkhan Bidlisi, during the rule of the Turkoman Aq Qoyunlu and Qara Qoyunlu (in about the 15th century), "i.e. Jong after the Čōbānīs had disappeared", the Kurds of the Mukri occupied the county of Naqadeh, and its old inhabitants were most likely "reduced to servitude".
+According to the orientalist Vladimir Minorsky (died 1966), citing the 16th-century Kurdish prince and writer Sharafkhan Bidlisi, during the rule of the Turkoman Aq Qoyunlu and Qara Qoyunlu (in about the 15th century), the Kurds of the Mukri occupied the county of Naqadeh, and its old inhabitants were most likely "reduced to servitude".
 Minorsky, citing a mutilated and undated part of Bidlisi's work, narrates that a certain Budak of the Kurdish Baban tribe captured the county in which Naqadeh is located from the Qizilbash.
 This event may refer to one of the abrupt outbursts of skirmishes which occurred on the Safavid frontier.

 In 1828, following the Treaty of Turkmenchay, Iranian crown prince Abbas Mirza handed over the district in which Naqadeh is situated as a fief to 800 Turkic Karapapakh families and these new settlers, in return, had to have 400 horsemen ready for disposal for the government.
 Just prior to their arrival, the district had a population of 4–5,000 families of both Kurds and Muqaddam Shia Turks.
 The district would gradually fall into the hands of the Karapapakh newcomers.
 The state-supported Karapapakh consolidated their power quickly by attacking the Kurdish Mangur and Zerza tribes.

 In 1914, 80 Assyrian families were left in the town, and 120 Jewish families of which most have since then migrated to Israel.
 The Jews of Naqadeh County were "probably the oldest element in the present population" of the county.
 In 1917, there were 598 Assyrians in 108 families at Sulduz; 35 were elderly, 60 were orphans, and 84 were able-bodied.